richpauloo/Monte-Carlo-Mixing-Model/README.md

 Results are summarized into 3 plots and printed by the model as PDF files into `results`.
 To obtain the actual arrays of model output, it is necessary to run the model to bring these objects into memory.

+The `archive` folder contains old scripts related to the model that are kept for posterity and reference.

 ***